CharrafiMed/global-search-modal/README.md

 #### when filament's gray sets to slate for example :
 ![image](https://github.com/user-attachments/assets/41a6b305-a38c-4883-a7b5-3ed264da888d)

+## 🚀 Open to Work
+The maintainer is currently available for **paid projects** specializing in:
+- TALL Stack (Tailwind CSS, Alpine.js, Laravel, Livewire)
+- FilamentPHP

 ## Community feedback
 Watch the video on [filamentdaily channel](https://www.youtube.com/watch?v=z6Qsshb0j44)